No-Country/s6-13-m-mern/README.md

 ### 👉🏻 Task List ✅

 - Development of Rest Api for Lost and Found pets with NodeJs, TypeScript and Express.
-- Validations with Express Validator.
 - MongoDb Database.
 - Creating filters with Mongoose and regular expressions.
 - Users validation wiith JWT and Google.
 - Sending emails with Nodemailer for contact, welcome and password recovery.
-- Signing up subscribers for Newsletter with Mailchimp.
 - Deployed on Heroku

 ### 👉🏻 Built with 🛠️